alexgorbatchev/crc/README.md

 # crc

-The module for calculating Cyclic Redundancy Check (CRC) for Node.js and the Browser.
+Functions for calculating Cyclic Redundancy Checks (CRC) values for the Node.js and front-end.

 ## Features

-- Full test suite comparing values against reference `pycrc` implementation.
+- Written in TypeScript and provides typings out of the box.
-- Pure JavaScript implementation, no dependencies.
+- Pure JavaScript implementation, no native dependencies.
+- Full test suite using `pycrc` as a refenrence.
 - ES6 modules.
-- Provides CRC tables for optimized calculations.
-- Provides support for the following CRC algorithms:
+- Supports for the following CRC algorithms:
   - CRC1 (`crc1`)
   - CRC8 (`crc8`)
   - CRC8 1-Wire (`crc81wire`)